 Burnley

 § This page gives an overview of the Burnley local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Burnley sits at the foot of the Pennines in Lancashire, where the River Calder and River Brun meet.
 The town is noted for its historic weavers’ cottages, Towneley Hall and Park, and the iconic Singing Ringing Tree sculpture overlooking the moors.
 The Leeds and Liverpool Canal runs through, with aqueducts and mills reflecting its industrial past.
 Surrounding hills and moorland provide dramatic scenery, with walking routes leading into the South Pennines.
 Burnley’s blend of heritage and rugged countryside gives it a distinctive character.

-The administrative boundary of Burnley can be viewed on OpenStreetMap: District Boundary of Burnley.
+The administrative boundary of Burnley can also be viewed on OpenStreetMap: District Boundary of Burnley.

 Key Facts about Burnley